Family Child Care Homes

 Action plan acceptance and remediation actions

 The department or our technical assistance provider will notify you if your action plan has been accepted or if additional information is needed.
-After acceptance, you may proceed with your plan and submit receipts to the state so you can be repaid.
-See payment section below for more information.
+After acceptance, you may proceed with your plan and submit receipts to the state to be repaid.
+See the payment section below for more information.

 Any actions, such as faucet replacement, must be completed within 90 days of receiving lead results.
-To confirm that the action is successful at lowering lead levels below 5 ppb, another lead water sample called a confirmation sample is required 90 days after the action is complete.
+To confirm that the action successfully lowers lead levels below five ppb, another lead water sample called a confirmation sample is required 90 days after the action is complete.

 - Repayment requests will not be processed until the confirmation sample results are received.

-- If the action is not successful at reducing lead below 5 ppb, a point-of-use filter will be recommended in the situation where fixture and immediate plumbing replacements do not resolve the lead issue.
+- If the action does not reduce lead below five ppb, a point-of-use filter will be recommended when fixture and immediate plumbing replacements do not resolve the lead issue.

-- If the action includes filter replacement, then you must maintain records for at least five years to track filter replacement activities as required by the manufacturer's instructions.
+- If the action includes filter replacement, you must maintain records for at least five years to track filter replacement activities as required by the manufacturer's instructions.

 Frequently Asked Questions

 - How do we determine the source of lead?

 Our sampling guidance outlines a two-step sampling plan as a best practice to determine potential lead sources.
 The initial first-draw sample represents water in contact with the fixture and upstream plumbing.
 A secondary flush sample represents water in contact with the interior plumbing.
-If lead is in the first-draw sample but not in the flush sample, the fixture is the likely source.
+If lead is in the first-draw sample but not the flush sample, the fixture is the likely source.
 If lead is in both samples, the source likely is upstream and in the fixture.
 Our training guidance and technical assistance team will help you determine the best remediation response.
 The Environmental Protection Agency's 3Ts guidance provides further information for reducing lead in drinking water.

 Repayment costs and process

-The state will repay costs for fixing drinking water or consumption sources that have lead levels at or above 5 ppb.
+The state will repay costs for fixing drinking water or consumption sources with lead levels at or above five ppb.

 The following costs will be repaid as part of this program (estimated not-to-exceed values are shown in parentheses):